-Dow and DuPont merged to form a new company called DowDuPont and its agricultural division is called Corteva Agriscience.
+- Dow and DuPont merged to form a new company called DowDuPont and its agricultural division is called Corteva Agriscience.
 Corteva is expected to become a stand-alone company in 2019.

 - China National Chemical Corporation (ChemChina) bought Syngenta.
 Syngenta now exists as a subsidiary of ChemChina.

-Bayer acquired Monsanto for US$63-billion.
+- Bayer acquired Monsanto for US$63-billion.
 Monsanto’s name was dropped, and the joint company is now called Bayer.